julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, September 23, 2024.
+Tuesday, September 24, 2024.
 Quote of the day:

-> "Artists don't talk about art.
-Artists talk about work.
-If I have anything to say to young writers, it's stop thinking of writing as art.
-Think of it as work." - Paddy Chayefsky
+> "Good music is good music, and everything else can go to hell." - Dave Matthews